Skip to Main Content

 Production Managers Driving Japan Shooting Operations

-Daily Operational Control sits with our production managers.
-They run call sheet distribution, crew bookings, and department liaison from Tokyo and Osaka shoot offices.
+Daily on-set control sits with our production managers.
+From shoot offices in Tokyo and Osaka, they run call sheets, crew bookings, and department liaison.

-Here is how this works in practice.
-Their reach spans Kyoto temple shoots, Sapporo winter sites, Yokohama port days, and Fukuoka regional commercials.
-They enforce Japanese Labor Standards Act break and late hours rules.
-They run MLIT DIPS 2.0 drone clearances.
-They align with Tokyo Location Box, Osaka Film Council, and Kyoto Film Office on permits and police marshalling.
+Their reach spans Kyoto temple shoots, Sapporo winter sites, Yokohama port days, and Fukuoka regional ads.
+On every job they enforce Japanese Labor Standards Act rules on breaks and late hours.
+They also clear drone flights through MLIT DIPS 2.0.
+For permits and police marshalling, the team works with Tokyo Location Box, Osaka Film Council, and Kyoto Film Office.

-Here is the short of it.
-Budget and Vendor Discipline turns the line producer's plan into real days on set.
+Budget and vendor discipline turns the line producer's plan into real days on set.
 Our PMs line up METI and JFC liaison for J-LOC subsidy reporting.
-They negotiate stage rates at Toho Studios in Setagaya and Toei Kyoto Studios near Uzumasa.
-They time bookings around Golden Week and Obon blackouts.
+They settle stage rates at Toho Studios in Setagaya and Toei Kyoto Studios near Uzumasa.
+Bookings are timed around Golden Week and Obon blackouts.

-Here is the breakdown.
-From Entertainment Visa Certificate of Eligibility timelines to kit moves on Shinkansen and JR freight, they keep the schedule, the budget, and the local crew aligned.
-That holds through wrap and final accounting.
+They cover everything from Entertainment Visa Certificate of Eligibility timelines to kit moves on Shinkansen and JR freight.
+Through it all, they keep the schedule, the budget, and the local crew in sync.
+That hold lasts through wrap and final accounting.

 ACT 03